I’m not your lawyer and the below is not legal advice. Note disclaimer.

 Thus, for most people’s everyday browsing experience, in plain English this section means:

-Platforms and users are not liable for content created by someone else.
+Platforms and users are not liable for content they do not create.

 This makes a lot of sense, if you think about it.
 “Not my circus, not my monkeys” is a bedrock principle of liability in the English common law tradition.
 Section 230 extends this principle to internet-based communications.